kubevirt/community/design-proposals/seitan/unified-control-resources-access-operations-with-seitan-kubevirt.md

 3. **Security improvements.** The seccomp notifier receives the arguments of the syscall QEMU wants to execute.
-In this way, the notifier can check the validity of the arguments, execute the action, return the result of the action, and, optionally, let the syscall complete. _Virt-handler_ can simply execute the syscall in its context and pass the result of the operation back to _virt-handler_ without executing privileged processes inside the _virt-launcher_ namespace.
+In this way, the notifier can check the validity of the arguments, execute the action, return the result of the action, and, optionally, let the syscall complete. _virt-handler_ can simply execute the syscall in its context and pass the result of the operation back to _virt-handler_ without executing privileged processes inside the _virt-launcher_ namespace.